breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ---
 title: "Crow's Foot Notation"
 subtitle: "A number of data modelling techniques are being used today.
-Onne of the most common is the Entity Relationship Diagram (ERD).
+One of the most common is the Entity Relationship Diagram (ERD).
 There are several ERD notation available: today we will be using Crow's Foot Notation"
 cover_local: "../../assets/images/image0-cfn.png"
 textColor: "white"
 date: "2020-10-19T12:36:30-04:00"